 The SmokeLong Quarterly mentorship is for writers of the flash narrative as well as flash-adjacent writers looking to take the next step in their writing by establishing goals, deepening their understanding of the revision process, and learning how to be their own best editor.
 You can start whenever is right for you.

-In this program, which usually takes between 6 and 8 weeks you will…
+In this program, which usually takes between 6 and 8 weeks depending on the tempo you choose, you will…

 - be matched with an editor who will provide detailed feedback letters and guidance as you write and revise,